 9.5.
 If a new price bid is made within 5 (five) minutes before the end of the Auction, the Auction shall be automatically extended for another 5 (five) minutes.
 Such number of extensions is unlimited and shall continue until no new price bid is made 5 (five) minutes before the end of the Auction.

 9.6.
-The Auction shall be considered to be closed when the time allotted for it expires or the “Buy now” function is used, and notification of closing the Auction appears on the Platform, which is also sent to the Bidders at their registered e-mail addresses.
+The Auction shall be considered to be closed when the time allotted for it expires, and notification of closing the Auction appears on the Platform, which is also sent to the Bidders at their registered e-mail addresses.

 9.8.
 After the Auction, the Highest bidder shall pay within 5 (five) working days the Buyer’s premium to the Auction House, if the description of the particular Auction explicitly mentioned the application of the Buyer’s premium, by transferring this fee to the account of the Auction House specified in the Participation agreement or in the pro-forma invoice sent by the Auction House.